Charing Cross: St Mary Rounceval

 At some time between 1232 and 1236, the Chapel and Hospital of St Mary Rounceval was founded at Charing.
 It occupied land at the corner of the modern Whitehall and into the centre of Northumberland Avenue, running down to a wharf by the river.
 It was an Augustinian house, tied to a mother house at Roncesvalles in the Pyrenees.
 The house and lands were seized for the king in 1379, under a statute "for the forfeiture of the lands of schismatic aliens".
 Protracted legal action returned some rights to the prior, but in 1414, Henry V suppressed the 'alien' houses.
-The priory fell into a long decline owing to lack of money and arguments regarding the collection of tithes with the parish church of St Martin-in-the-Fields.
+The priory fell into a long decline from lack of money and arguments regarding the collection of tithes with the parish church of St Martin-in-the-Fields.
 In 1541, religious artefacts were removed to St Margaret's, and the chapel was adapted as a private house; its almshouse were sequestered to the Royal Palace.

 In 1608–09, the Earl of Northampton built Northumberland House on the eastern portion of the property.
-In June 1874, the whole of the duke's property at Charing Cross was purchased by the Metropolitan Board of Works for the formation of Northumberland Avenue.
+In June 1874, the duke's property at Charing Cross was purchased by the Metropolitan Board of Works for the formation of Northumberland Avenue.

-The frontage of the Rounceval property caused the narrowing at the end of the Whitehall entry to Charing Cross, and formed the section of Whitehall formerly known as Charing Cross, until road widening in the 1930s caused the rebuilding of the south side of the street, creating the current wide thoroughfare.
+The frontage of the Rounceval property caused the narrowing at the end of the Whitehall entry to Charing Cross, and formed the section of Whitehall formerly known as Charing Cross, until road widening in the 1930s caused the rebuilding of the south side of the street which created a wide thoroughfare.